-The good news is that this journey is within your power.
+I hope I show you with my website that much of this journey is within your power.
 The ball is in your court.
 You don’t have to rely on some externally signaled “checkered flag” to give you permission to move ahead with your creative journey.

 Ultimately, your life is something you give yourself permission to live.
 Blaming external obstacles is a mis-direct that is easy to buy into.
 But so is blaming internal ones.

 People often ask me, “Has this kind of person (from this city or background or country or disadvantage or age or level of income, etc.) ever made it in voice acting?”
 My answer is irrelevant because it is of no help to the one exception to the rule waiting to make it, against all odds, in spite of all adversity, bad luck and ups and downs.